 - The Administration for Community Living Coronavirus (COVID-19) Resources page includes resources for aging and disabilities networks such as program-specific information related to the Older Americans Act (OAA), addressing common OAA provision and funding questions that have arisen; CMS COVID-19 Guidance (HCBS Waivers, Nursing Home Visitation); an Emergency Planning Toolkit; and CHC interim guidance for community organizations.
 As the Administration for Community Living continues to provide additional information, you can to sign up for ACL Update emails.
 They recommend staying in close communication with your State Units on Aging and Area Agencies on Aging so that if/when additional funding and policy guidance becomes available, you can act as quickly and efficiently as possible.

-- U.S. Small Business Administration (SBA) Coronavirus (COVID-19): Small Business Guidance & Loan Resources page has information on the Economic Injury Disaster Loan Program for small business owners, guidance for businesses and employers, SBA products and resources, government contracting, and local assistance.
+- U.S. Small Business Administration (SBA) Coronavirus (COVID-19): Small Business Guidance & Loan Resources page has information on the loan programs for small business owners, guidance for businesses and employers, SBA products and resources, government contracting, and local assistance.

 State and Local Resources